 What function does the tone key squelch provide in a wireless mic system?

-Tone key enables the receiver to identify the desired radio signal by means of a super-audible or sub-audible tone that is generated by the transmitter and sent along with the audio signal.
-The receiver will unmute the audio output only when it picks up a radio signal of adequate strength and it also detects the presence of the tone key.
-This effectively prevents the possibility of audible noise from the wireless system when the transmitter signal is lost.
-Turn-on and turn-off delays are incorporated so that the transmitter power switch operates silently, eliminating the need for a separate mute switch.
-When operating properly, tone key squelch eliminates an audible "pop" when the transmitter is turned on or turned off.
+A further refinement is known as "tone-key" or "tone-code" squelch.
+It enables the receiver to identify the desired radio signal by means of a supra- or sub-audible tone that is generated in the transmitter and sent along with the normal audio signal.
+The receiver will unmute only when it picks up a radio signal of adequate strength and also detects the presence of the tone-key.
+This effectively prevents the possibility of noise from the receiver when the desired transmitter signal is lost, even in the presence of a (non-tone-key) interfering signal at the same frequency.

 Turn-on and turn-off delays are incorporated in the transmitter tone-key circuits so that the transmitter power switch operates silently.
 When the transmitter is switched on, the radio signal is activated immediately but the tonekey is briefly delayed, keeping the receiver muted until the signal is stable.
 This masks any turn-on noise.
 When the transmitter is switched off, the tone-key is deactivated instantly, muting the receiver, but actual turn-off of the transmitted signal is delayed slightly.
 This masks any turnoff noise.
 As a result, the need for a separate mute switch is eliminated.
 Finally, the tone-key signal is often used to transmit additional information to the receiver.
 This may include battery voltage, transmitter audio gain settings, transmitter type, and transmitter power level.
 (See Figure 2-17).